karayount/commuKNITty/README.md

 ### Basket

-The basket feature stores a user's personal yarn inventory.
+The basket stores a user's personal yarn inventory.
 Each yarn displays a stock photo for that yarn company's yarn line (similar to make and model for cars) along with color and yardage for the yarn in this basket.

 ![Basket](/docs/screen-shot-basket.png?raw=true)